alexk111/ngImgCrop/README.md

 # ngImgCropExtended

 Simple Image Crop directive for AngularJS.
-Enables to crop a circle or a square out of an image.
+Enables to crop a circle, a square or a rectangle out of an image.

 ## Screenshots